 Instructions

 - Heat your skillet over medium-high heat.
-Add enough oil to submerge the bananas at least halfway.
-Once the oil is hot, carefully add the bananas and fry them for about 2 minutes until slightly softened.
+Pour in enough oil to cover the bananas at least halfway.
+When the oil is hot, gently drop in the bananas and fry them for about 2 minutes until they start to soften.

-- Add half of the light brown sugar and allow it to caramelize to a light amber color.
-Keep tossing the bananas to ensure they are uniformly coated in the caramel.
+- Add half of the brown sugar and allow it to caramelize to a light amber color.
+Keep tossing the bananas to ensure they are uniformly coated with the caramel.

 - Sprinkle the remaining brown sugar over the bananas.
 Toss continuously until the sugar begins to clump.

-- Place the caramelized bananas on a wire rack to drain any excess oil.
+- Place the caramelized bananas on a wire rack or colander to drain any excess oil.

 Notes